dhluong90/springboot-drools-example/README.md

 ## Why is there this repo

-This repo is an example of using decisions table (drools) in spring boot project.
+This repo is rule engine decision table example using drools in spring boot project.

 ## Technical Stack